What is the weightage of continuous assessment and examinations?

 How do I submit my assignment?

-You are required to submit your assignments online through Blackboard system by the given cut-off date stipulated.
+You are required to submit your assignments online through Canvas by the given cut-off date stipulated.
 Please note that there will be a mark deduction for late submissions.

 When will examinations be held?